About The Tiger in India

 Mating Period & Breeding

 Tigers mate all around the year but more so in winters.
 The female displays its sexual state through urine sprays, feces and calls.
 She is in estrous for few days and will mate with a male for three days continuously till conception occurs.
+On rare occasion a tigress may mate with different males in one mating season.

 After the mating the male separates leaving the female to deliver and rear the cubs.
 The male is entrusted with guarding the family which does get together once in a while.
 He may usurp or share the tigresses kill.
 On rare occasion the family comes together to hunt an share the meals peacefully.
 The presence of the male who has sired the cubs is important else the rival male would kill the cubs in order to draw the female back into estrus so as to transfer his genes.
 This is the law of the jungle the stronger shall prevail.